Realistic quantum network simulation for experimental BBM92 key distribution

 To find the probability of error per bit, or QBER, several different potential sources of error must be considered.
-These sources of error include the error rate due to imperfections in the optical setup ($R_{\text{opt, err}}$), and the error rate from accidental coincidences that do not produce valid key bits ($R_{\text{acc, err}}$).
+These sources of error include the error due to imperfections in the optical setup ($R_{\text{opt, err}}$), and the error from accidental coincidences that do not produce valid key bits ($R_{\text{acc, err}}$).

-Imperfections in the optical setup contribute to error as in experimental reality, the quantum state which reaches Alice and Bob's photon detectors will not necessarily have perfect fidelity with the desired quantum state from equation \ref{eq:quantumstate}.
+Imperfections in the optical setup contribute to error by causing the quantum state which reaches Alice and Bob's photon detectors to deviate from the desired quantum state (equation \ref{eq:quantumstate}).
 Defects in measurement optics like waveplates or polarization beam splitters, imperfect polarization drift compensation, fluctuations in temperature, and small misalignments in quasi-phase matching within the integrated source will lower the visibility of the measured quantum state.